http://www.faunaparaguay.com/index.html

 PLAIN XENOPS Xenops minutus

-The diminutive Xenops, with his bizarrely upturned bill is one of the most endearing of the furnarids (Furnaridae).
+The diminutive Xenops, with his bizarrely upturned bill is one of the most endearing of the furnarids (Furnariidae).
 Little larger than a hummingbird, he makes his way merrily through the canopy, hopping upside down along branches and peering inquisitively in search of foodstuffs, often using his bill like a chisel to prise open crevices and get at what is inside.
 Xenops are completely arboreal birds and never descend to the ground.

-FIGURE 1 - Adult, Hotel Tirol, Departamento Itapúa (Paul Smith June).
+FIGURE 1 - (FPAVE1118PH) Adult, Hotel Tirol, Departamento Itapúa (Paul Smith June 2005).

-FIGURE 2 - Dorsal view same individual (Regis Nossent June).
+(FPAVE1119PH) Dorsal view same individual as (FPAVE1118PH) (Regis Nossent June 2005).

-FIGURE 3 - Upperwing same individual (Paul Smith June).
+(FPAVE1120PH) Upperwing same individual as (FPAVE1118PH) (Paul Smith June 2005).

 FIGURE 1